-Who doesn’t love the snowflake-like fall of spring cherry petals or the cheery blazing color of a tulip tree?
+Who doesn’t love the snowflake-like fall of spring cherry petals or the cheery, blazing color of a tulip tree?
 Flowering trees liven up any space in the garden in a big way and many have the added benefit of producing edible fruit later on.
-Zone 6 trees that flower abound, with many of the most popular blooming trees hardy in that region’s possible -5 degrees Fahrenheit (-21 C.).
+Zone 6 trees flower abound, with many of the most popular blooming trees hardy in that region’s possible -5 degrees F. (-21 C.).
 Let’s take a look at some of the prettiest and hardiest flowering trees for zone 6.

 What Flowering Trees Grow in Zone 6?

 Choosing a tree for the landscape is a big decision, not only due to the size of a tree but because its architectural dimensions will often define that area of the garden.
 For this reason, picking the correct hardy flowering trees will ensure year after year of gorgeous flowers and a unique microclimate provided by the tree.
-As you look at your options, also bear in mind the site lighting, drainage, exposure, average moisture and other cultural factors.
+As you look at your options, also bear in mind the site lighting, drainage, exposure, average moisture, and other cultural factors.

 Also, determine what size of tree you want.
 There are plenty of dwarf fruit trees that can add color to the landscape without the nearly unmanageable height of some species of zone 6 trees that flower.
 Another thing to contemplate before purchase might be fruiting.
 Many trees do not produce edible fruits but simply yard debris.
-Ask yourself how much annual clean up you are willing to do to keep things tidy.
+Ask yourself how much annual clean-up you are willing to do to keep things tidy.

 Small Hardy Flowering Trees